google/digitalbuildings/ontology/docs/building_config.md

 ## Typical Data Elements {#typical-data-elements}

-While there is basically infinite diversity in what can be defined for a building, some elements are more ore less expected in every model:
+While there is basically infinite diversity in what can be defined for a building, some elements are more or less expected in every model:

 *   All the logical spaces in the building with their unique names (Building, Rooms, Floors).